Bebo

-Bebo (/ˈbiːboʊ/ BEE-boh) was an American social networking website that originally operated from 2005 until its bankruptcy in 2013 and relaunched in February 2021.
+Bebo (/ˈbiːboʊ/ BEE-boh) was an American social networking website that originally operated from 2005 until its bankruptcy in 2013.
 The site relaunched several times after its bankruptcy with a number of short-lived offerings, including instant messaging and video streaming, until its acquisition by Amazon in July 2019 when it was shut down.
-It was announced in January 2021 that it would be returning as a new social media site the month after.
-By May 2022, it had once again been shut down, without having ever left beta testing.
+It was announced in January 2021 that it would be returning as a new social-media site the month after.
+By May 2022, it had once again been shut down, without having left beta-testing.